-If you’re camping out in the wild, then you might need to invest in a small portable generator.
-This should be capable of handling your AC unit’s BTU.
-Keep in mind that for a 5,000 BTU air conditioning unit, a basic 4,0000 Watt portable generator will work.
+If you’re camping out in the wild, you might need to invest in a small portable generator capable of handling your AC unit’s BTU.
+Remember that for a 5,000 BTU air conditioning unit, a primary 4,0000 Watt portable generator will work.

 How to install the AC unit on your tent?

-If you’re planning on using a portable AC, then you need an adjustable AC port.
-You can then fasten the exhaust hose through the opening without any gaps.
-This will ensure the unit cools the area.
+You need an adjustable AC port if you plan to use a portable AC.
+You can then fasten the exhaust hose through the opening without any gaps, ensuring the unit cools the area.

 You also need to give your AC unit more attention during use.
-For example, on a humid day, you will need to drain the reservoir frequently.
-It will fill up fast due to condensation.
+For example, you must drain the reservoir frequently on a humid day because it will fill up fast due to condensation.

 –> If you are looking for an air conditioner for your tent, find our reviews of the best tent air conditioners for camping here.

 Should you consider a DIY solution?